WMAPernice/PyParseBio/README.md

 ![PPB icon](https://github.com/WMAPernice/PyParseBio/blob/master/PPB_Logo_v1.0.png)

 # PyParseBio
 Simple and fast pure-python scripts to extract and process images from multipoint microscopy-files in a parallelized fashion.
 Extracts and converts images from e.g. ND2 multipoint files to tiffs through various preprocessing steps, e.g. to prepare machine-learning projects.
-PPB consistently runs at 3-4x the speed of CellProfiler in headless mode.
+PPB consistently runs at 10x the speed of FIJI and 3-4x the speed CellProfiler in headless mode.
 Point it at a folder of multipoint files and have PPB blaze through them :rocket:

 Intergrated features:
 - data-type conversions